How to Get Sharpie Off Wall Without Magic Eraser

 How can I prevent future Sharpie stains on my walls?

-Yes, if you keep permanent markers stored away from common areas and use washable markers for crafts, you can significantly reduce the chances of accidental stains.
+Storing permanent markers away from common areas and opting for washable markers during crafts can help reduce the risk of accidental stains.